 Patricia M. Chang, David De Santis and Charline Montrose are native Montrealers and can help you discover the magic of Montreal!

-- Montreal - Golden Square Mile and Redpath Crescent on Mount Royal Park
+- Montreal's downtown prestigious Golden Square Mile and Redpath Crescent on Mount Royal Park

 - More communities